kafka, architecture, security, operations

 Access Control Lists (ACLs)

 Kafka's ACL system controls which principals (users or applications) can perform specific operations on resources.
+A principal is an authenticated identity in Kafka, such as a user account or service account, that can be granted permissions.
 In a multi-tenant environment, ACLs ensure that tenants can only access their own topics and consumer groups.

 For example, you might configure ACLs so that the analytics-team principal has read and write access to topics matching analytics.*, but no access to finance.* topics.